About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 A Life of Building

-Across four continents, one question.
+Across five continents, one question.

 Melissa's career has never been linear — it has been integrated.
 Every job, every project, every posting has been in service of the same core inquiry: what does it actually take to build a society, economy, and ecology that works for everyone?